Crappy presentations logo

 • They lower your perceived professionalism, no matter how great your speech delivery is.

 Great presenters aren’t just throwing information at the crowd.
-They’re taking the audience on a journey by using the science behind storytelling.
+They’re taking the audience on a journey by using storytelling in presentations.
 This journey needs a map- that's your script.
-A solid presentation script helps you:
+A solid stage presentation script helps you:

 • Stay focused and avoid rambling.